 The National Portrait Gallery provides professional development workshops throughout the academic year to teachers.
 Integrating portraiture into the classroom can provide exciting opportunities to connect students with history, biography, visual art, and many other subjects.
 Some workshops focus on specific exhibition themes, while others take a broader look at the museum’s collection.
 All workshops require preregistration and include interactive tours of a selected exhibition, hands-on components, and take-away resources that provide teachers with innovative ideas and techniques they can adapt for classroom use.
 All programs take place in the National Portrait Gallery’s Education Center, Room E151, in the “American Origins” exhibition on the first floor.

-- Gain expertise from museum educators, curators, and content experts through gallery talks, discussions, and hands-on activities
+Gain expertise from museum educators, curators, and historians through gallery talks, discussions, and hands-on activities

 - Make interdisciplinary connections among portraiture, social studies, and English/language arts